FARN-Design/easy-symbols-icons/readme.md

 ## Usage

 1. **Settings Page**
-   Go to the Easy Icon settings menu page in your WordPress admin view.
+   Go to the Easy Icon Fonts settings menu page in your WordPress admin view.

 2. **General Tab**
-   - Manage general settings for Easy Icon (in progress).
+   - Manage general settings for Easy Icon Fonts (in progress).
    - General info and tips.

 3. **Font Select Tab**